 Are you sick of your dog tearing and shredding his way through plush toy after plush toy?

-A fire hose dog toy might be the perfect toy for your pooch.
+A piece of fire hose might be the perfect dog toy for your pooch.
 This tightly woven, durable material holds up significantly better to wear and tear than a traditional stuffed animal.

 We spent over 90 hours testing, reviewing 30+ fire hose toys, playing hundreds of games of fetch, both indoors and outdoors, until we were too pooped to go on.